factorhouse/kpow-secure/README.md

 ## Capabilities

- * 256-bit AES encryption key generation from a passphrase and salt using PBKDF2
+ * 256-bit AES encryption key generation from a passphrase and salt using PBKDF2WithHmacSHA256
- * Payload with random IV encryption / decryption
+ * AES/CBC/PKCS5Padding cipher-text with random IV encryption / decryption
- * Base64 key serialization / deserialization
+ * Base64 key serialization / deserialization of keys for import / export
  * CLI interface for key generation and encryption

 ## Key Generation